prinx/rejoice-docs/current/first-application.md

     {
         $name = $this->userPreviousResponses('enter_username');

-        // Save the user name in the database here
+        // Save the user name to the database here

         return "Thank you {$name}.
 You have successfully registered.";
     }